Raidriar796/Resonite-On-Steam-Deck/README.md

 - TDP Limit - 9W
 - Manual GPU Clock - Off
 - Upscaling - FSR
-  - To be able to upscale, you will need to force the game resolution in Steam (`Properties < General < Game resolution`).
-You'll also need to back out and go back into properties to enable the `Set resolution for internal and external display` option.
+  - To be able to upscale, you will need to force the game resolution in Resonite by disabling fullscreen and setting a Window Resolution lower than the display's resolution
   - 1280x720 for docks
   - 1024x640 for text readibility
-  - 800x500 for battery life
+  - 960x600 for battery life

 **Launch Options (`Properties < General < Launch Options`)**